AliceO2Group/ControlGui/docs/API.md

 <a name="new_WebSocket_new"></a>

 ### new WebSocket(httpsServer)
-Starts up the server and binds event handler
+Starts up the server and binds event handler.

 | Param | Type | Description |